renovate-bot/NeXTLinux-_-gosbomx/DEVELOPING.md

   }
   for _, test := range cases {
     t.Run(test.name, func (t *testing.T) {
-      // use inputFixturePath and assert that syft.CatalogPackages() returns the set of expected Package objects
+      // use inputFixturePath and assert that gosbom.CatalogPackages() returns the set of expected Package objects
       // ...
     })
   }